Sam-Byford/CoV-Risk/README.md

 ![User-120221](https://user-images.githubusercontent.com/32711675/127788024-5e7cee4e-5fc9-4243-a0c1-ab06af00d897.PNG)

+The following provides a brief overview of the project, for an in-depth description and evaluation of the project view the 'Report.pdf' file

 ## Aim and Objectives

 The aim of CoV-Risk was to efficiently flag and notify individuals who should be prioritized for a COVID-19 vaccination and present the data in a clear, logical manner.
 It does this by analysing patients on a more individual basis.
 Instead of simply stating that patients over a certain age get the vaccination first, CoV-Risk utilises a custom points-based algorithm to examine the patients’ pre-existing conditions, sex, and age to give them a risk score.
 The higher the risk score, the higher the patient’s priority.
 This custom-built algorithm is then accessed by medical professionals using a fully secure, interactive, website application.

 To complete the aim of the project, objectives were created to help guide the development.
-These objectives lay out clear markers for the projects programming with the development conducted using R, Angular, ASP.NET Core and SQL.
+These objectives lay out clear markers for the projects programming with the development conducted using **R, Angular, ASP.NET Core and SQL.**

 1. Compile an extensive list of the factors that lead to series illness with COVID-19
 2. Assign point values (weights) to the factors based on how influential they are to causing a severe case of COVID-19 and calculate a 'high-risk threshold' value